igrishaev/CV/README.md

 [F — Python library][f] for functional programming.
 It's a set of functions and collections borrowed mostly from Clojure, Scala and Haskell.

+### Other

+I am a father of two.
+Enjoy winter sports.
+Run my [blog][blog] in both English and Russian.
+Willing to publish my own Clojure book one day.

 [f]: https://github.com/igrishaev/f
 [etaoin]: https://github.com/igrishaev/etaoin